kgdn/buffet/README.md

 ## Features

+- Access virtual machines securely using noVNC, websockify with SSL/TLS support, and randomly generated, one time VNC passwords
+- Administer users, virtual machines and logs from the admin panel
 - Create, start, and delete QEMU/KVM virtual machines
-- Access virtual machines securely using noVNC, websockify with SSL/TLS support, and randomly generated, one time VNC passwords
 - Define custom operating systems and distributions using JSON
-- Administer users, virtual machines and logs from the admin panel
-- Secure user authentication and authorisation using JSON Web Tokens (JWT) and bcrypt
 - Email-based account verification
+- Fully responsive front-end that works on desktops, tablets, and smartphones
 - Lightweight, easy-to-setup back-end using Flask and SQLAlchemy
+- Runs on GNU/Linux servers with QEMU and KVM support
+- Secure user authentication and authorisation using JSON Web Tokens (JWT), bcrypt and two-factor authentication
 - Supports any SQL database supported by SQLAlchemy, such as SQLite, PostgreSQL, MySQL, and MariaDB
-- Runs on GNU/Linux servers with QEMU and KVM support
-- Fully responsive front-end that works on desktops, tablets, and smartphones

 ## Screenshots